dmerejkowsky/kata-doppelganger/README.md

 For this step, you are not allowed to add any external library.

+Make a commit when you're done fixing all the TODOs

 ## Step 2 - with a library

 Use a library like `mockito` for Java, `unittest.mock` for Python or `sinon` for JavaScript to rewrite all the tests.

+Make a second commit so you can compare test code with step 1.

 Which version do you prefer?